opentracing-contrib/python-sqlalchemy/README.rst

         sqlalchemy_opentracing.set_traced(sel)
         conn.execute(sel)

 By default, only statements marked to be traced are taken into account (explicitly through set_traced() or implicitly when registering its parent span through set_parent_span()).
-Alternatively, you can enable tracing of all queries under the registered Engine/Connection:
+Alternatively, you can enable tracing of all queries under the registered Engine:

 .. code-block:: python

     sqlalchemy_opentracing.init_tracing(tracer, trace_all=True)
-    sqlalchemy_opentracing.register_connectable(engine)
+    sqlalchemy_opentracing.register_engine(engine)

     # this statement will be traced too (without a parent span, though)
     with engine.begin() as conn: